 This is not only a good way to save money and reducing your dependence on others, but in a small way, also reduce the effects of agroindustry.
 It’s possible to use any piece of open ground, gardens and even window boxes.
 This is one way to go green at home.
-Growing your own vegetables will also ensure that they aren’t saturated with harmful pesticides.
+Growing your own vegetables with liquid organic fertilizers will also ensure that they aren’t saturated with harmful pesticides.
 It can also give you a sense of fulfilment.

 3. Homemade Meals

 Don’t buy pre-packed or frozen meals.
 Reduce your reliance on canned goods.
 Use fresh, organically grown produce.
 Promote organic farming to contribute to the wellbeing of mother earth.

 Instead of buying ready-made fixtures and furnishings, try building them yourself.
 Repair instead of throwing out and buying new.